iskinner/Web-Scraping-BAT/README.md

 # Web-Scraping-BAT

 Takes web page data from the car auction site bringatrailer.com and converts it into usable data.
-Makes plots, analyses and predictions about a new car.
+Makes plots and analyses about existing data, and predictions about a hypothetical new car.
 I made this a few months ago and won't be updating it.